Tarzan in comics: Europe

 Tarzan comics were the first publications banned by the Federal Department for Media Harmful to Young Persons of then-West Germany after its founding in 1954.
 The German Tarzan #34 and #35 of the monthly series were not allowed to be sold in the country because the department stated that they would affect young people in a "nerve-inflaming and brutalising way" and "transport them into an unreal world of lies".
 Such works were supposedly "the result of a degenerate imagination", which is considered an insult to the comics' illustrator at the time, John Celardo.

 Westworld Publications in UK began by reprinting the bedsheet size version of Mondadori's Italian and French editions which chiefly reprinted the Foster and Hogarth Sunday pages at roughly the size in which they had originally appeared.
 By the mid-1950s, Westworld produced a regular comic book size weekly and in 1957, under the editorship of teenaged Michael Moorcock, ran features about other Burroughs characters as well as newly-created stories and strips with a strong Burroughs flavor.
 After Moorcock resigned, his 75-year-old assistant removed all references to Burroughs or his characters, as well as all fantasy or science-fiction content.
 The magazine folded around 1960.

 During the 1970s and 1980s, Tarzan comics was published in Greece by Dragounis Editions ("Pidalio Press Corporation").

 Tarzan comics was produced from 1983 to 1989 by Marketprint in Yugoslavia.
 They were later translated and published in Sweden, Norway, Finland, Germany, the Netherlands and Denmark.
 There were over 100 published episodes, each of which had 16 pages.
 In most of them, Branislav Kerac was involved, either as the writer, penciller, inker or complete author.
 He was also responsible for "The Kalonga Star," a five episode crossover between Tarzan and Kobra.
 Other notable episodes were "Tarzan and Barbarians", "The Tiger", "The Boy from the Stars" and "Big Race."

-In March 2021, the French publisher Soleil Productions published Tarzan, seigneur de la jungle (Tarzan, the man of the jungle) by Christophe Bec (script) and Stevan Subic (art), In November of the same year, it published Tarzan, au center de la Terre (2021) by Christophe Bec (script), Stefano Raffaele, Roberto Pascual de la Torre and Dave Stewart (art).
+In March 2021, the French publisher Soleil Productions published Tarzan, seigneur de la jungle (Tarzan, lord of the jungle) by Christophe Bec (script) and Stevan Subic (art), In November of the same year, it published Tarzan, au centre de la Terre (2021) by Christophe Bec (script), Stefano Raffaele, Roberto Pascual de la Torre and Dave Stewart (art).

+In October 2024, the French publisher Glénat Éditions published Tarzan, l'homme-singe - Tome 1 by Eric Corbeyran (script) and Roy Allan Martinez (art).